Sustainable land management activities can enable land managers to diversify their income.

 For land managers in NSW this means that the actions that they take to build and manage natural capital may have a dollar value for an investor who also wants to protect natural capital.
 Land managers may be able to get a return through environmental markets (for example by selling carbon and biodiversity credits, or through stewardship payments).
 Land managers can also add the natural assets that they manage to the balance sheet through natural capital accounting methods.

-Helping land managers get a return from NRM
+Helping land mangers get a return from NRM

 Carbon farming allows land managers to earn Carbon Credit Units by adopting land management strategies to reduce greenhouse gas emissions or capture and hold carbon in vegetation and soil.

 The Environmental Markets Leadership Program supports land managers and farmers to achieve a return from sustainable land and natural resource management.
-Launching in September 2022, this program helps identify, market and benefit from natural capital.
+The program launched in September 2022 and program helps identify, market and benefit from natural capital.

 Every Bit Counts – waterways and the Marine Estate

 Want to see what happens when landholders work on t...

 Fencing off your Riparian areas for productivity and rehabilitation